Chaitanya-Raj/Chaitanya-Raj/README.md

 This is the place where I break things and push bad commits.

-- 🔭 I’m working on some stuff xD.
+- 🔭 I’m working on some stuff.

 - 🌱 I’m currently learning React-Router and GraphQL.